 Heat the oil over medium heat in a soup pot until shimmering, add the mushrooms and cook until they release their liquid, about 4-6 minutes.
 Add the ginger and garlic and cook for a minute or two more.

-Combine the broth, rice vinegar and the corn starch with a wire whisk.
+Combine the broth, rice vinegar, tamari, sambal oelek, ground white pepper, sugar and the corn starch with a wire whisk.
 Add this liquid mixture to the soup pot.

-Add the the wood ear mushrooms, tofu, tamari, cayenne and sugar.
-Simmer for 5-10 minutes.
+Add the the wood ear mushrooms and tofu.
+Simmer for 5-10 minutes or until soup has thickened slightly.
 Remove from heat and add scallions.
 Serve immediately.

 Note: if desired you can also add bamboo shoots to this recipe.